 Paying off a personal loan early can save you a lot of money.
 You’ll pay less in interest, which means more money for other goals.
 This interest savings can help you pay off other debts or build an emergency fund.

-Also, paying off a personal loan early can improve your debt-to-income ratio.
+Paying off a personal loan early can also help your percentage of debt to income.
 This is important for lenders when they check your credit.
 A lower ratio shows you’re in a better financial spot.
 It might even get you better loan terms or higher credit limits.

 But, there are downsides to early repayment.
 It could lower your credit score and mean less money for other needs.
-Talking to a financial advisor can help you decide what’s best for you.
+A financial expert can help you figure out what’s best for you.

 Disadvantages of Paying Off Personal Loans Early